GaryChen513/PasswardGenerator/README.md

 # PasswardGenerator

-AS AN employee with access to sensitive data
+As an employee with access to sensitive data,
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+I want to randomly generate a password that meets certain criteria so that I can create a strong password that provides greater security

-criteria:
+Criteria:
 1. length of passward remains 8 - 128 characters
 2. four character sets, lowercase, uppercase, numeric, and special character
 3. At least one character set has to be chosen for the password